Gamebook Tracker

 Starting a run

 Click + New in the Runs panel to begin a new playthrough.
-Runs start at section 1 by default.
-If your book starts at a different section, open the book before starting any runs, right-click anywhere on the graph and choose ✎ Edit start node to set the starting section.
-This setting is saved with the book and used for all future runs.
+It starts at section 1 by default.
+If your book starts somewhere different, open it before starting any playthroughs, right-click anywhere on the map and choose ✎ Edit start node to set a different starting section.
+This setting is saved with the book and used for all future playthroughs.

 Recording choices

-When you reach a section that has not been mapped yet, a text input appears.
-Enter the section IDs the book offers as choices, comma-separated.
+When you reach a section that hasn't been mapped yet, a text box appears.
+Type in the section numbers the book offers as choices, separated by commas.
 Both numeric and alphanumeric IDs are supported:

 34, 67, 112